Basilica Non-Fiction Screening Series: WASTE LAND

 THURSDAY, JULY 22, 2021 | DOORS 8PM | AT THE GREENVILLE DRIVE-IN

 Screening at 9PM

-Presented in collaboration with The Olana Partnership & Thomas Cole National Historic Site as part of the Cross Pollination Program
+Presented in collaboration with Thomas Cole National Historic Site, Olana State Historic Site and The Olana Partnership as part of Cross Pollination programming

-Basilica Hudson returns to the Greenville Drive-In for the third installment of the Basilica Non-Fiction Screening Series with WASTE LAND.
+Basilica Hudson returns to the Greenville Drive-In for the third installment of the Basilica Non-Fiction Screening Series with WASTE LAND, directed by Lucy Walker.

 This event is free, with a suggested donation of $15 at the box office or made online to help sustain Basilica Hudson and support filmmakers.